Amazingren/NTIRE2025_ESR/README.md

 ## References
 If you feel this codebase and the report paper is useful for you, please cite our challenge report:
 ```
-@inproceedings{ren2024ninth,
+@inproceedings{ren2025tenth,
-  title={The ninth NTIRE 2024 efficient super-resolution challenge report},
+  title={The tenth NTIRE 2025 efficient super-resolution challenge report},
-  author={Ren, Bin and Li, Yawei and Mehta, Nancy and Timofte, Radu and Yu, Hongyuan and Wan, Cheng and Hong, Yuxin and Han, Bingnan and Wu, Zhuoyuan and Zou, Yajun and others},
+  author={Ren, Bin and Guo, Hang and Sun, Lei and Wu, Zongwei and Timofte, Radu and Li, Yawei and others},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  pages={6595--6631},
+  pages={917--966},
-  year={2024}
+  year={2025}
 }
 ```